google/dart-neats/typed_sql/doc/05_foreign_keys.md

 }
 ```

-Similarly, examples in this document will assume that the database is loaded
-with the following examples:
+And that the database is loaded with the following examples:
 ```dart bookstore_test.dart#initial-data
 final initialAuthors = [
   (name: 'Easter Bunny',),